Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 3. Black Beans

-- Benefits: High in fiber and antioxidants, black beans contribute to heart health, regulate blood sugar levels, and provide potassium for muscle and nerve function.
+Black beans are high in fiber and antioxidants, supporting heart health and blood sugar regulation while providing potassium for muscle and nerve function.

 4. Avocado